SQUARE-WAVES/teejay/README.md

 In case it wasn't clear, the values underneath tags don't have to be primatives like strings and numbers and null/true/false type tokens.
 They can be lists or object that also contain more tags.

-# what are the rules for tags?
+# what kinds of charachters are allowed in tags?

-What you can put in a tag is limited to a single word featuring the letters a-z (lower case only) the digits 0-9 and the character "_" no spaces no special chars (other than _) O made them real dumb to avoid people doing things like putting XML style attributes in their tags.
-If some true hardcore camelCase dudes start using this and want me to I can add uppercase letters.
+What you can put in a tag is limited to a single word featuring the letters a-z (lower case only) the digits 0-9 and the character "_" no spaces no special chars (other than _)

-# whats with the tag stack?

-you might need to use the same name but have it mean different things in different contexts.
-So like a "barrel" tag might mean something in the context of a cannon than it does in the context of a winery. when tags are pending evaluation they stack up so if you need context you can use it.
+I made them real simple because I think the best way to make stuff like this work is to compose tags rather than have really complicated tags.

 ### tag order:

 the order tags will be interpreted is well defined, though I don't know the word for it.
 I call it "lexical stack." basically when the parser reads a tag, it puts it in a stack and moves to the value afterwards.
-If it parses the whole value (string,number,array,nothing) without finding another tag.
+If it parses the whole value (string,number,array,null,nothing) without finding another tag.
 It pops the first tag off the stack and passes it and the value into the tag function.
 If it finds another tag it pushes that on to the stack and starts over.
 Once the stack is clear, the next tag on the next json value as it's read will be the next one to show up so for example, in this input the tags will be executed in the order of their names

 ```
 <last>{
 	"something":{
 		"a_key":<second><first>"key key",
-		"value":<fifth>[<third>"notice how","its not like",<fourth>"the nested keys"] //the third and fourth keys are on the same level, so they go in lexical order
+		"value":<fifth>[
+            <third>"notice how",
+            "its not like",
+            <fourth>"the nested keys"
+        ]
 	}
 }
 ```